 More importantly what do they take away from that first interaction?
 What do they remember?

 Most organisations think they are simply found and then customers buy but this just isn’t the case.
 It really depends on where your customers are in their own personal journey along the path to purchase.
+But how do you shape a winning External communications strategy?

 Full Service list